hikeventures/hikeventures.github.io/_posts/best/2016-11-22-best-down-jackets.markdown

 > On our packrafting trip in the Sarek National Park in Sweden we had also down jackets with us. <a href="https://www.youtube.com/channel/UCnO9Q_m9EaOCrHmmQIBVBNw?sub_confirmation=1" rel="nofollow">Subscribe</a> to our YouTube channel.

 <hr>

-The down jackets we have selected have a fill power of 800 and more since they offer the best warmth-weight ratio and are considered to be lightweight down jackets.
-We have included down jackets which you can use as a 3-season down jacket as well as winter down jackets.
-The lighter jackets usually come with less down and are more suitable for warmer months or as a mid-layer during the winter.
-Of course there are also super warm down jackets which are made for arctic conditions but they are also super heavy.
-An example would be the <a href="http://amzn.to/2ej08JL" rel="nofollow" target="_blank">Canada Goose Expedition Parka</a>.

 Sometimes you might also get a down jacket for a significant lower price especially at the end of the season when stores want to clear their stock.
 In many cases the new models just come with a different color so it's worth to have a look on the old models as well.